-- 4. To adjust camera settings, click the Setup button

-✓ of a camera.
+- 4. To adjust camera settings, click the Setup button ≥ of a camera.
 Refer to 3.2 Configuring Camera Settings for details. - 5.
-Close the dialog box by clicking X on top-left corner.
+Close the dialog box by clicking X in the top-right corner.
 When adding camera for the first time, the cameras will be automatically assigned to the live view grid.